 A decision trees can be used for diagnosis and classification problems.
-They require that :

-The set of answers be finite and known in advance The space of problems can be reduced to a series of yes/no tests
+They require that the space of problems can be reduced to a series of yes/no tests

 A decision tree is composed of decision nodes and leaves.
-The decision nodes compose the tree.
-The answers are found in the leaves.
+The answers are found at the leaves.